Prodijynx/My-Linux-Configs/README.md

-Theres some apps in the hyprland.conf that you may not have installed, make sure to install them or remove the lines before using this configuration.
+Theres some apps in the hyprland.lua that you may not have installed, make sure to install them or remove the lines before using this configuration.

-Reminder that hyprpaper.conf is most likely pointing to a non existent file path
+ENSURE THAT YOU HAVE LOOKED INSIDE hypaper.conf TO PUT IN YOUR OWN FILEPATHS AND MONITOR NAME hyprlock.conf and hypridle.conf are not updated yet, sorry :)